ImperialCollegeLondon/virtual_ecosystem/docs/source/development/design/core.md

 functionality to create a NetCDF output.
 That _should_ effectively be the same as configuring the data generator with a set random number generator seed.

-These could get arbitrarily complex - so at some point we should just say, if you want sufficiently complex generated data, just roll your own NetCDF files!

 I think this can basically just use all the options of `numpy.random`, possibly with the inclusion of interpolation along a time dimension at a given interval if a time axis is present.